The Problem with Mona

 There lies my issue in hand.

 This is the attraction of the Mona Lisa for me.
-From the shitty offset lithography within dusty old books to modern ‘high res’ scans, she exists for me not only as an object of high art, but an image of mythical proportions where the original (the disappointing one in France) need not exist except for those who are waiting hours to fleetingly see her, to be in her presence for a precious couple of minutes.
+From shitty offset lithography within dusty old books to modern ‘high res’ scans, she exists for me not only as an object of high art, but an image of mythical proportions where the original (the disappointing one in France) need not exist except for those who are waiting hours to fleetingly see her, to be in her presence for a precious couple of minutes.
 For me, she is free from the gallery walls and dwells deep in the communal psyche of western art.

 So, what’s my point?